 Where Do You Stand Legally If You Quit Wearing A Mask?

-Official guidelines still recommend mask-wearing and social distancing, however, with the number of vaccinations across the UK exceeding 70 million.
+However, official guidelines still recommend mask-wearing and social distancing, with the number of vaccinations across the UK exceeding 70 million.
 In addition, many people believe that the Covid crisis is all but over.
 As a result, some think that the time to stop wearing masks is very close, if not now.

 So, if you take the step not to continue with mask-wearing, you contract Covid, or worse.
 Then, you are a carrier and pass it on to someone else.